How to use the Material Separation Photoshop Plugin

 ![]() | ![]() |

-We will perform [Transparency Fill] on the neck.
+[Transparency Fill] will be applied to the neck.

-- Select the fill group (in the above example, group ① “Neck”).
+- Select a filled group (in the above example, group name (1) “Neck”).

-- A Transparency Fill group (in the example below, group “Neck Transparency Fill”) is created.
+- A group for [Transparency Fill] (in the example below, group name “Neck Transparency Fill”) will be created.

 Tips

-It is possible to perform transparency filling for a clipping mask layer alone, but in that case [Create layer in new group] will be disabled and the layer will be created in a clipped state.
+It is possible to perform transparency filling for a clipping mask layer alone, but in that case [Create New Groups] will be disabled and the layer will be created in a clipped state.